Lyoshas/onlineStore/README.md

 #### 1. Get the contents of your shopping cart
 - **URL:** /api/user/cart
 - **Method:** GET
-- **Description:** returns the cart of the user who made a request to this endpoint
+- **Description:** returns the cart of the user who made a request to this endpoint.
+It returns products in the cart and the total price
 - **Who can access:** only authenticated users with the provided [access token](#access-token)
 - **Rate limiting:** none
 - **Request body:** none